-The LWP response in RCP8.5 (normalized by the local warming in each model) looks remarkably similar to the regression coefficients (compare panels (b) and (c) in Fig. 8), both in terms of magnitude and meridional structure of the response.
-The relative order of the models is also similar, so that models with more positive regression coefficients tend to produce a larger LWP increase with warming, and vice-versa.
-In relative terms, the multi-model mean LWP increase varies between about 5% K-1 at $50^{\circ}$ and 15% K-1 at $70^{\circ}$ N/S; these increases are therefore comparable to or larger than those expected from adiabatic theory (Betts and Harshvardhan 1987; Gordon and Klein 2014).
+terms of magnitude and meridional structure of the response.
+The relative order of the models is also similar, so that models with more positive regression coefficients tend to produce a larger LWP increase with warming, and vice versa.
+In relative terms, the multimodel mean LWP increase varies between about $5\%~\rm K^{-1}$ at 50° and $15\%~\rm K^{-1}$ at $70^\circ\rm N/S$; these increases are therefore comparable to or larger than those expected from adiabatic theory (Betts and Harshvardhan 1987; Gordon and Klein 2014).

-The good agreement between the LWP regression coefficients and forced responses across mod-494 els is confirmed by plotting the two quantities against each other, averaged over 45-70° N/S 495 (Fig. 9); the values are well-correlated in both hemispheres (0.59 and 0.64 in the Northern and Southern Hemispheres, respectively).
-As expected, the two CMIP5 models that share the AM2.1 497 atmospheric component behave very similarly.
-Gordon and Klein (2014) found a similar timescale invariance in the relationship between total cloud water content and temperature in a smaller set of climate models.
-This result provides hope that it may be possible to constrain the SW cloud 500 feedback in mid to high latitudes using observed LWP-temperature relationships as validation tar-501 gets for model cloud microphysics schemes.
-The results in Fig. 8b also suggest that the negative SW cloud feedback predicted by models may be too large, especially over the Southern Ocean.
-503 We will explore these ideas in future work.
-504
+The good agreement between the LWP regression coefficients and forced responses across models is confirmed by plotting the two quantities against each other, averaged over 45°-70°N/S (Fig. 9); the values are well correlated in both hemispheres (0.59 and 0.64 in the Northern and Southern Hemispheres, respectively).
+As expected, the two CMIP5 models that share the AM2.1 atmospheric component behave very similarly.
+Gordon and Klein (2014) found a similar time-scale invariance in the relationship between total cloud water content and temperature in a smaller set of climate models.
+This result provides hope that it may be possible to constrain the SW cloud feedback in the middle to high latitudes using observed LWP-temperature relationships as validation targets for model cloud microphysics schemes.
+The results in Fig. 8b also suggest that the negative SW